-The 2021/2022 winter has been a light one, historically speaking, but has not been light enough to cause any major concern either.
-Winterkill should be mostly minimal this year; however, our main attention will be turning to available feed on the landscape throughout the spring months.
+The 2022/2023 winter has been fairly normal for Montana and most of the state is hovering around average for snowfall.
+Winterkill should be mostly minimal this year, but the main attention will be turning to available feed on the landscape throughout the spring months.
 Rains will be vital throughout the spring and early summer months and will be something to keep an eye on.
-Still, 2022 would not be a year I'd turn back a tag in Montana due to precipitation concerns.
+2023 should be a great year to have a tag.

 The Montana Draw System

 Before diving into the trending hunt districts for Montana mule deer in 2023, it is first important for hopeful applicants to fully understand the Montana draw system, which can, at times, be very complicated.
 For the main limited entry permit draws, Montana employs a random lottery that is weighted by bonus points.
 Additionally, bonus points are squared at every point level.
 This system heavily favors those with the most points; however, every applicant at every point level has a chance of drawing a tag every year.
 The bottom line: you’ll never draw if you never apply.